sanaaziz-analyst/London_NHS_Prescribing_Analysis/README.md

 ## TL;DR

-A three page Power BI dashboard analysing over two million real NHS prescribing records across five London ICBs and ten common drugs, built on a cleaned and merged data model with Python, explored through SQL, and finished with a custom NHS-branded Power BI theme, KPI cards, and a page navigator.
+A three page Power BI report analysing over two million real NHS prescribing records across five London ICBs and ten common drugs, built on a cleaned and merged data model with Python, explored through SQL, and finished with a custom NHS branded Power BI theme, KPI cards, and a page navigator.

 **Key findings:**